 Fairbanks Energy help reduce data centre cooling costs with Pressac’s temperature monitoring sensors

 Fairbanks Energy Services use Pressac’s temperature sensors to monitor IT equipment in data centres.
-By using accurate real-time temperature data to intelligently control computer room air conditioning (CRAC) units, along with airflow best practices, FES help their customers reduce the amount of cooling needed by 10-20%.
+By using accurate real-time temperature data to intelligently control computer room air conditioning (CRAC) units, along with airflow best practices, FES help their customers reduce the amount of cooling needed by 10-20% of the nominal amount required.

 Fairbanks Energy Services (FES) are a full-service design and build energy conservation firm.
 They have over 30 years’ of experience providing energy conservation services for commercial and industrial clients throughout the United States.